andreeeeaaaaas/my-digital-space/_pages/projects/codesigning-consent.md

 ## Learnings

-I took away many learnings from this project, growing not only as a researcher but a designer as well.
+In this project, I grew not only as a researcher but as a designer as well.
 While a digital solution was out of scope, the research ultimately translated into design objectives and recommendations.

 Some of these learnings included: